ubcecon/ECON622/syllabus.md

 model
 3. Collect and use data beyond what is possible in Stata (e.g medium/big data, textual data, etc.); or
 4. Implement econometric techniques that go beyond what is available in Stata
+5. Understand how new ML techniques can be applied to economics

 A key purpose of this class is to teach specific techniques, algorithms, and tools to ensure that students write robust, correct,